During the Cold War, Bulgaria and Romania were

 Built in 1981, the enormous monument dominating the town of Shumen and visible from over 18 miles away is dedicated to the 1300 year anniversary of the Bulgarian Empire.
 Featuring Bulgarian kings and heroes in the form of giant stone giants frozen in concrete.
 The menacing figures lurk in high corners of a geometric building with slick, towering walls, the monument reached by climbing a stern concrete staircase.

 We’ll then have lunch in Shumen before heading to the failed Communist project known as the ‘Central City Square,’ a huge project of revolutionary urban design destined to incorporate shops, a hotel, a post office, cafes and restaurants, and wedding halls.
-However, after the collapse of the Communist government the project became an orphan of an ideology.
+However, after the collapse of the Communist government, the project became an orphan of an ideology.
 Today it stands as an enormous concrete beast.
-To vast to complete and to sturdy to destroy.
+Too vast to complete and to sturdy to destroy.

 We’ll then drive on to the 6th and final city of our journey, the home of the Bulgarian naval fleet: Varna!